JuliaOpt/juliaopt.github.io/meetings/santiago2019/index.md

 ## Tutorials

 On Tuesday morning we will hold an introductory tutorial on Julia and JuMP; no prior experience necessary!
 Additionally, on Wednesday afternoon we will hold an advanced tutorial (tentative topics include MOI, JuMP extensions, and solver interfaces).
 The tutorials will be open to anyone, even if they have not attended the workshop.

+Finally, a repeat of Tuesday's introductory tutorial will be held in Valparaíso on the morning of Friday 15 March for those who are unable to attend the tutorial in Santiago.

 ## Tentative Schedule